 It’s the little things that grab at our heartstrings.

 Maybe you’ve heard of this thing called an idol.
-The very thing that steals your attention away from God.
+The very thing that steals your attention away from God so that you don’t have time to read God’s Word.
 The thing that consumes your thoughts because it is what you love to do…or to read…or to spend time with..or to waste your mula on.
 Or maybe you are sitting there right now and absolutely nothing comes to your mind.
 If I were to ask you, “Do you love the Lord?”
-You might respond, “Yes, with all of my heart.“But yet…deep, deep down…you know (like me) you really, really struggle to squeeze in the time.
+You might respond, “Yes, with all of my heart.“But yet…deep, deep down…you know (like me) you struggle to squeeze in the time.

 “If you don’t feel strong desires for the manifestation of the glory of God, it is not because you have drunk deeply and are satisfied.
 It is because you have nibbled so long at the table of the world.
 Your soul is stuffed with small things, and there is no room for the great.”

 The very things that consume all of our time.

 When we add up all the small things in our lives we quickly discover that they zap our time and energy.
 They drive our destiny.
 They take our eyes off of the Lord.

 Let’s refocus our time and energy and get back to doing what we know we need to do.
 We can spend time reading God’s Word daily.
 And we can find time to pray, ask others to hold us accountable and squeeze Jesus in when we blow-dry our hair.
 Most importantly, we can boldly go to the throne room and ask Jesus to change us.

 Any creative ideas to squeeze in more time to read God’s Word?
 I would love to hear what you have to say!

 8 thoughts on “Some Inspiration to Read God’s Word”